ioccc-src/winner/quick-start.md

 FAQ on "**[installing mkiocccentry](https://github.com/ioccc-src/mkiocccentry/blob/master/FAQ.md#install)**" at the mkiocccentry repo.

-If the `mkiocccentry` tool indicates that there is a problem with your entry, especially if it identifies a [Rule 2](next/rules.html#rule2), or any other rule, related problem, you are **strongly** encouraged to revise and correct your entry and then re-run the `mkiocccentry` tool.
+If the `mkiocccentry` tool indicates that there is a problem with your submission, especially if it identifies a [Rule 2](next/rules.html#rule2), or any other rule, related problem, you are **strongly** encouraged to revise and correct your entry and then re-run the `mkiocccentry` tool.

 If you choose to risk violating rules, be sure and explain your reason for doing so in your `remarks.md` file.